ajessup/discoweasel/README.md

     mkdir tivaware
     cd tivaware
     unzip SW-TM4C-1.1.exe
+    make

+Note, you may want to configure the defaults under ./makedefs - in particular to make sure the libraries are built with the right float support (-mfloat-abi=softfp)

-You can extract this anywhere, though a convienent place for it is under ./lib
+You can extract this anywhere.

 ## Building and flashing